Server side #

 We provide packages of Acra components via our repository for commonly used Linux distros.
 Check the complete list of supported platforms on the package installing page.

 Currently, all the images we provide are built to run on a Linux-based machines.
 Of course, there are ways to run them under intermediate Linux virtual machines over macOS or Windows, but we strongly discourage this approach in production.

 The requirements are not so strict:

-- Golang compiler (we support the latest 3 minor versions) should be able to build binaries for your OS/CPU (though Windows is not supported)
+- Golang compiler (we support and test the only latest stable version) should be able to build binaries for your OS/CPU (though Windows is not supported)

 - Themis crypto libraries should be installed on target system

 All Acra components require TLS version 1.2+ and deny connections with lower version.
 Additionally, Acra accepts only cipher suits that uses ECDHE for handshakes and modern strong symmetric key encryption algorithms with authentication, as AES+GCM, ChaCha20+Poly1305.